-7. Run the following command.
-It will launch the ImportKey utility and create the keystore file (default name is keystore.ImportKey) in your home directory (in Windows 2008 it is usually C:\Users\<your username>).
-The private key and the certificate will be placed there. java ImportKey c:\wildcard.idera.com.key.der c:\wildcard.idera.com.crt.der keytool -storepasswd -keystore c:\Users\Administrator\keystore.ImportKey - 9.
+- 11. The following command allows you to set the password for your keystore file.
+The default password is importkey.
+Enter it when prompted, in your Command Promp window, and then type the new password, which must be set to password. - keytool -storepasswd -keystore c:\Users\Administrator\keystore.ImportKey 12.
 This command will allow you to set the password for the key file in the keystore.
 The default password is importkey.
-Enter it when prompted, and then type the new password, which must be set to password. - keytool -keypasswd -alias importkey -ketstore c:\Users\Administrator\keystore.ImportKey - Use Internet Explorer to download the intermediate certificate chain for the Certification Authority (CA).
-For example, point Internet Explorer to https://certificates.godaddy.com/repository/sf_issuing.crt. - 11.
-Save the intermediate certificate chain to the root directory of the disk C. - 12.
-Import the received trusted certificate into your keystore file. - keytool -import -alias intermed -file c:\sf_issuing.crt -keystore c:\Users\Administrator\keystore.ImportKey -trustcacerts
+Enter it when prompted, and then type the new password, which must be set to password. - keytool -keypasswd -alias importkey -keystore c:\Users\Administrator\keystore.ImportKey - Use Internet Explorer to download the intermediate certificate chain for the Certification Authority (CA).
+For example, point Internet Explorer to http s://certs.godaddy.com/repository. - 14.
+Save the intermediate certificate chain to the root directory of the disk C:\ on the server hosting the IDERA Dashboard services. - 15.
+Import the received trusted certificate into your keystore file, by running the following command in your Command Promp window: - keytool -import -alias intermed -file c:\sf_issuing.crt -keystore c:\Users\Administrator\keystore.ImportKey -trustcacerts